 - Claims promise – Nationwide Private Client promises to quickly assign a “highly skilled, caring, and responsive professional” in the event of a loss so that you have the proper assistance throughout the whole process.

 Through their website, you can find an agent, pay your bill, and even start a claim.
-The website also gives you access to a wealth of resources in regards to loss prevention tips.
+The website also gives you access to a wealth of resources in regard to loss prevention tips.
 In addition to homeowners insurance, Nationwide Private Client also offers automobile insurance, personal collections insurance, and excess liability insurance.

 PURE — Privilege Underwriters Reciprocal Exchange